How Often Should YouChange Your Mattress?

 It’s Reached the End of Its Lifespan

 The average lifespan of a mattress is eight years, although some mattresses give out sooner or last longer.
-For instance, pillow-top mattresses often only last four to seven years, while The Lull Mattress provides a restful night’s sleep for at least 10 years due to its strong materials, including the 7-inch polyurethane foam support core and 1.5-inch gel-infused memory foam top layer.
-The Lull Mattress is also backed by a 10-year warranty, ensuring that you won’t have to go mattress shopping for a full decade.
-In many cases, it’s even longer.
+For instance, pillow-top mattresses often only last four to seven years, while The Original Lull Mattress provides a restful night’s sleep for at least 10 years due to its strong materials, including the 7-inch polyurethane foam support core and 1.5-inch gel-infused memory foam top layer.
+Lull mattresses are also backed by a Lifetime Warranty, ensuring that you won’t have to go mattress shopping for years to come.

 It's Showing Signs of Wear and Tear

 You should change your mattress if you notice any signs of wear.
 Some signs of wear are obvious, such as lumps and sagging.
 Other signs aren’t quite as noticeable, but you should check for them also.
 For example, if you notice strange sounds or an odor, it’s time to replace your mattress.
 These signs are your mattress’s way of telling you that it’s time to dispose of your old mattress.